Published: November 2004

 Helpful Management Hints

 Client Centricity: Know your customers’/clients’ needs and challenges.
-Always strive to exceed their expectations.
+In addition to always strive to exceed their expectations.

 Stay Focused: Don’t let negativities distract you.
-Keep your vision and priorities straight.
+Moreover, keep your vision and priorities straight.

 Rethink Strategies: Examine and re-examine your internal structure and resources.
 Be ready and flexible for the environmental factors you cannot control.